Editing and re-drafting – a checklist, part twoPosted: March 26, 2017

-Hi guys, me again!
-Thanks so much for all your lovely comments RE part one of this blog post, it’s great to hear that our posts help not only us but others too, and we hope part two is as helpful and insightful as part one.
+Thanks so much for all your lovely comments RE part one of this blog post, it’s great to hear that my posts help not only me but others too, and I hope part two is as helpful and insightful as part one.
 Without further ado, let’s begin…

 Overworked descriptions and cliche metaphors